pxscene/pxCore2/build-windows.md

 - git for windows , make sure git can work in cmd.
 - Inno setup Compiler 5.5.9 , http://www.jrsoftware.org/isdl.php

-# Checkout

-Note that the installer script (make_package.iss) expects the code to be in "C:\\projects\\pxCore".
-You are free to changes this, but note you may have to change the make_package.iss file for the installer if you want to use a different location.
-The current location in the make_package.iss file is needed for the AppVeyor CI build setup.

 ## build
 ### build pxscene  basic deps